Rakeela/dragora-notes/2021-3-9-Forty-Eighth.md

 ---
 I think I was even smarter than I am today, at one point in my youth.
 My early life was hideously stressful, so I'm not surprised that I lost something to that, but...
 I wonder what happened, neurologically.
 I wonder what specific processes were involved, and if that bit of entropy can be pushed back.
 I would really like to be able to visualize more complex shapes again.
 Like, the *really* complex ones.

+Would formal study of topography help?
+I think playing Hyper-Rogue may have already helped (somewhat, though I have not yet found the holy grail), but I've gotten the impression that people generally *learn* to do that kind of thing.

 ---
 Back to [[day-post-archive]]